• Skip to primary navigation

 Conclusion

-It is not just ease of doing business not handling basic infra issues like waste management and lakes catching on fire having significantly impacted Brand Bengaluru.
-Having a logo for Bengaluru is nice but we need to move beyond that.
+It is not just about ease of doing business, but also about handling fundamental infrastructure issues like waste management and lakes catching fire, which have significantly impacted Brand Bengaluru.
+Having a logo for Bengaluru is nice, but we need to move beyond that.

-Bangalore has several Residing Welfare Associations (RWAs).
-Corporators, MLAs need to work closely with RWAs for building a better surrounding.
-I always say we cannot shift the onus completely on the government to keep our locality clean.
-We residents too should not throw things around.
+Bangalore has several Resident Welfare Associations (RWAs).
+Corporators and MLAs need to work closely with RWAs for building a better environment.
+I always say we cannot shift the onus entirely on the government to keep our locality clean.
+We residents, too, should not throw things around.

 Brand Bangalore is living on past laurels and confidence is eroding rapidly.
-We cannot live in the past glory, we got to make Bengaluru a better place to live in.
-And we should apply the learnings in other cities of Karnataka too.
+We cannot live in the past glory; we have to make Bengaluru a better place to live in.
+And we should apply the learnings in other cities of Karnataka, too.

-A humble reminder to the party (or parties) forming the government in Karnataka in 2018 – general elections is in 2019.
+A humble reminder to the party (or parties) forming the government in Karnataka in 2018, the general elections are in 2019.
 If you don’t show the intention to deliver in the next 8-10 months, your party will not win sufficient Lok Sabha seats from Karnataka.

 Also see,